vendidero/shiptastic-for-woocommerce/readme.txt

 Tags: shipping, woocommerce, shipments, rules, woo Requires at least: 5.4
 Tested up to: 6.8
-Stable tag: 4.7.1
+Stable tag: 4.8.0
 Requires PHP: 5.6
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Shiptastic for WooCommerce is your all-in-one shipping solution for WooCommerce.
-From partial shipments to shipping rules, Shiptastic got you covered.
+Shiptastic for WooCommerce is your all-in-one shipping and fulfillment solution for WooCommerce covering (partial) shipments and return management.

 == Description ==

-Shiptastic for WooCommerce is your all-in-one shipping solution for WooCommerce.
-From partial shipments to shipping rules, Shiptastic got you covered.
+Shiptastic for WooCommerce is your all-in-one shipping and fulfillment solution for WooCommerce covering (partial) shipments and return management.

 * *Shipments* - Create (partial) shipments for orders - either automatically or by hand.
 * *Returns* - Allow your customers to submit return requests for orders.
 Review and process requests from within your admin panel.